ansible/ansibullbot/ISSUE_HELP.md

 The ansible core team approves these pull requests and it may take some time for them to get to your request.

 ## For community maintainers

+:information_source: `Approve` pull request status is ignored, `shipit` command must be used in order to approve a pull request.

 Thanks in advance for taking a look at issues and pull requests and for your ongoing maintainince.
 If you are unable to troubleshoot or review this issue/pull request with the information provided, please ping the submitter of the issue in a comment to let them know.

 ## For anyone else